bmnielsen/Stardust/src/Workers/MiningOptimization/Readme.md

 An exception to the above is if the worker attempts to switch patches, but is unable to do so because no other patches are available.
 In this case the worker essentially locks onto the targeted patch: it will not try to find an alternate patch again while in MoveToMinerals and will transition to WaitForMinerals immediately upon reaching order process timer 0 after arrival.
 It will then remain in the WaitForMinerals state until the other worker finishes mining, at which point it will transition directly to MiningMinerals on the same frame regardless of the order process timer.
 This is therefore a very desirable behaviour, as it removes all wait times during mining takeover, and the patch remains marked as occupied without any gap.

 In MiningMinerals, [if the worker is not pointing at the patch](https://github.com/OpenBW/openbw/blob/d5fe2306ecb08efdea877a7f4117b178292137cb/bwgame.h#L4377) (for example if it tried to switch to a different patch while waiting), it will use a full order process timer cycle to turn towards the patch.
-The worker will remain in the MiningMinerals order, and the patch will be marked as occupied, but the order timer will not start counting down the actual mining time.
+The worker will remain in the MiningMinerals order, and the patch will be marked as occupied, but the main order timer (not to be confused with the order process timer) will not start counting down the actual mining time.

 Once the worker has the MiningMinerals order and is pointed at the patch, [the main order timer is set to 75](https://github.com/OpenBW/openbw/blob/d5fe2306ecb08efdea877a7f4117b178292137cb/bwgame.h#L4380) and the worker is now mining.
 The main order timer is decremented every frame until it reaches 0.